 A triathlon comprises three different disciplines – swimming, cycling and running (in that order).
 The swim can either take place in a swimming pool or in an outdoor environment (e.g. a lake or river).
 At Human Race, most of our triathlons take place at Dorney Lake, which is like swimming in a giant pool.
 The water is very clear and here’s a sneaky tip; there’s a rope holding the swim buoys in place which runs along the bottom of the lake – you can follow this just like the lines on the bottom of a swimming pool, meaning you don’t have to look up and check where you’re going as often.
 We have an excellent swim safety team, who follow the swimmers in kayaks and make sure everyone gets round safely.

 If you haven’t got long, here are some basic answers for the most burning questions.
 Make sure you come back and read the rest of the guide when you’ve got time though!

 - What if I’m terrified of open water?
-Try our Open Water Swim Seminar on Saturday 21st May, at Dorney.
+Try our Open Water Swim Seminar at Dorney.
 Our training partners RG Active will talk you through everything you need to know and you’ll come away ready and eager to take on the open water.

 - Do I need a wetsuit?
 As we’re in the UK and not the Caribbean, the short answer is yes.
 You can purchase or hire a top quality Zone3 wetsuit here.
 The hire is for the season (all summer) so you have time to get used to it before you race in it and you can even keep it if you’re happy with it and don’t want to return the suit at the end of the hire period.